EdgarLJH/EMSC3033-Project/ProjectPlanner.md

 **Tests**
 - The correct number of random locations are generated.
-- Correct input file types for get_cdf and get_std functions.
+- Suitable bin intervals are used for get_cdf and get_std functions.
 - The correct length of data is used as argument for the K-S test.

 ## References